San Gabriel Valley: Transportation

 I-710 ends abruptly at the western border of Alhambra, near California State University, Los Angeles, with an unsigned spur of I-710 starting again in Pasadena at California Boulevard and ending at the junction of I-210 and SR 134.
 Efforts to complete the freeway were met with fierce opposition, including the possibility of using advanced tunneling technologies to overcome objections by South Pasadena.
-The gap will no longer be constructed, and both Pasadena and Alhambra are exploring options on the future of their respective spurs.
+The gap will no longer be closed, and both Pasadena and Alhambra are exploring options on the future of their respective spurs.

-At the eastern end of the San Gabriel Valley, the eastern freeway segment of SR 210 (formerly designated SR 30 and still signed as such in some places in San Bernardino County) between SR 57 and I-15 had been a source of similar contention in the bordering community of La Verne, but was finally constructed and added to the Foothill Freeway in 2002.
+At the eastern end of the San Gabriel Valley, the freeway segment of SR 210 (formerly designated SR 30 and still signed as such in some places in San Bernardino County) between SR 57 and I-15 had been a source of similar contention in the bordering community of La Verne, but a connector was finally constructed and added to the Foothill Freeway in 2002.

 State Route 39 leads north into the San Gabriel Mountains to the Crystal Lake Recreation Area.
 The portion connecting the recreation area to the Angeles Crest Highway (State Route 2) has been closed to the public since the early 1970s due to massive damage and rockslides.

-General aviation is served by San Gabriel Valley Airport (EMT) in El Monte, and Brackett Field (POC) in Pomona.
+General aviation is served by San Gabriel Valley Airport (EMT) in El Monte and Brackett Field (POC) in Pomona.
 Commercial aviation is served by the five major Southern California airports: Los Angeles International Airport (LAX), Hollywood Burbank Airport (BUR), Ontario International Airport (ONT), Long Beach Airport (LGB), and John Wayne Airport (SNA).